Skip to Content

 You can achieve the perfect soil by combining equal parts of pulverized topsoil and compost.
 Then, mix in a bit of potting soil and perlite to lighten the soil that much more.
 Aim for using 1 part of potting soil and ½ parts perlite for every 5 parts of both compost and topsoil.

-When you go to plant your tomato transplants, add a few inches of compost into each planting hole.
-This additional compost will help plants get nutrients and become established right from the start.
+When you go to plant your tomato transplants, it’s vital to add big power to your planting hole.
+Start by adding a few inches of compost into each planting hole.
+This additional compost will help plants retain moisture and have access to ready to go nutrients.

 To really power tomato plants, also add a few tablespoons of powdered egg shells, a quarter cup of worm castings, and a quarter cup of spent coffee grounds into each planting hole.
 And don’t forget to plant deeply.
 See, How To Plant Tomatoes For Big Success!